vimeo/vimeo.js/README.md

 vimeo.js
 ========

-Official Node.js library for the Vimeo API
+A node.js library for the new Vimeo api

+This documentation is still a work in progress, but in the meanwhile check out the examples!
+They are very thoroughly documented.